 Best Garmin watch deals by device

 The below list is part preference list, part random order and all cheap Garmin watch deals.
 We scoured the internet for the lowest prices and are here to present you with only the very best deals available today.

 Best Garmin Fenix/Quantix deals

-Garmin Fenix 6 Pro: the king of all outdoor watches
+Garmin Fenix 7: the new king of outdoor watches